 Residential Hall Access

 The main exterior doors to all Virginia Tech Residence Halls are locked 24 hours per day 365 days per year.
 Students that reside in one of the on campus residence halls will utilize electronic door access to gain entry into their assigned building and to their room.
-All access is authorized by the Hokie Passport ID Card.
+All access is authorized by the Hokie Passport ID Card or the Mobile ID app.
 Residence Hall Advisors will know the areas that utilize electronic door access and will be able to answer questions regarding how the system works.
 On-campus students that lose their ID card after hours should contact their Residential Advisors for assistance.

 Residential Hall Technical Support

 If you reside in a residence hall and are experiencing issues with an electronic door reader please contact Housing and Residence Life.
 If this is an emergency contact the Virginia Tech Police Department at 540-231-6411.

 Email us at firstname.lastname@example.org or call us at 540-231-5121 if you are experiencing any issues with your existing door access equipment.
 Please state the location, reader name/number, issue, and your contact information.
 For access emergencies after business hours, contact the Virginia Tech Police Department at 540-231-6411.